benmazzilli/automated-dart-scorer/README.md

 - The dartboard should be roughly circular in the image

 **Incorrect segment boundaries:**
-- Check that the centre detection is accurate (visualize output)
+- Check that the centre detection is accurate (visualise output)
 - Ensure wire detection is working (check debug logs)
 - May need to adjust rotation detection parameters for non-standard boards